FaroukDev/devcloud_srapping_web/README.md

-The project consists to scrap data from jeuxvideos.com.
+The project consists to scrap data from jeuxvideos.com on different url.

 ## Installation